 What is house flipping?

 - Help improve neighborhood values.
-Flipping homes might help turn around home values in areas where distressed properties are eyesores and dragging down prices.
+Flipping homes might help turn around home values in areas where decayed properties are eyesores and dragging down prices.
 “Most of the houses I buy are in a distressed condition or coming from a distressed seller,” Aitchison says.
 “The ability to truly solve someone’s problem while making a significant profit that can be used to build wealth is an amazing thing that I love about flipping.”

 How to get started with house flipping